Notice of Pre-AIA or AIA Status

 Regarding Claim 9:

-The computer-implemented method of claim 1, further comprising: generating, by the processor set, remedy a suggestion for addressing the symptom of the symptom-resource pairing, wherein the generating of the remedy suggestion is based on weighted indicator data, determined from the natural language summary, and which is applicable to the resource of the symptom-resource pairing (Anand: ¶[0033], ¶[0054] determines causes using weighted indicators; Bu: ¶[0035] outputs remediation text).
+The computer-implemented method of claim 1, further comprising: generating, by the processor set, the remedy suggestion for addressing the symptom of the symptom-resource pairing, wherein the generating of the remedy suggestion is based on weighted indicator data, determined from the natural language summary, and which is applicable to the resource of the symptom-resource pairing (Anand: ¶[0033], ¶[0054] determines causes using weighted indicators; Bu: ¶[0035] outputs remediation text).

 Bu and Anand are combinable because they are from the same field of endeavor, i.e., computer security, incident management and summarizing alerts.
 Bu discloses generative summarization techniques for IT incidents and Anand discloses extracting structured alert data including symptoms, affected resources and keyword dependency relationships.
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to disclose weighted indicators for remedy suggestions provided by Bu’s output.
 The suggestion/motivation for doing so is “relevant incidents may be determined by relevancy score” as disclosed by Anand in ¶[0051].